-On our way from Zambia to Nkhotakota Bay Lake Malawi we passed by wonderful vistas, cassava fields, and rubber tree groves.
+On our way from Zambia to Nkhotakota Bay Lake Malawi we passed by wonderful dramatic vistas, cassava fields, and rubber tree groves.
 It was sad leaving Zambia but seeing Lake Malawi again was exciting.
-My first visit was several years ago.
+My first visit was several years ago during another safari.

 Lake Malawi is the third largest lake in Africa and the eighth largest in the world with more species of fish than any other lake on earth.
 The massive lake lies between Malawi, Mozambique, and Tanzania.
 Now bilharzia free, the lake’s tropical waters are popular for snorkeling and diving.